MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-edocuments.md

 # Set up e-documents

 > [!IMPORTANT]
 > The E-Documents core module is a framework.
-By default, there's no **Document Format** or **Service Integration** field.
+By default, there's no **Service Integration** field.
+Even you can find the **Document Format** options by default, they are offered just as an example and localization must provide detailed format.
 These details are part of localization apps, because they're both specific to local requirements.

 > [!NOTE]
-> As of version 23.1, a standard PEPPOL document format is added as a global format in the **Document Format** field.
+> As of version 23.2, a standard PEPPOL document format is added as a global format in the **Document Format** field.
+But keep in mind you probably cannot use this format as is.
+This is W1 format deliverd to show how to use this feature.
+So we recommend first testing existing PEPPOL format before starting using them.

 The first step in the configuration of electronic documents (e-documents) is to set up the E-Documents Service where you configure the complete behavior of your system as it's related to e-document communication.